 All PPE items are currently stored in the High School basement facility storage area.
 Only Facilities personnel have access to this room.
 Staff members place a request into the Master Library System.
 A member of the Facilities Department will bring the requested items to the requester the same day or the following day.
 Once the facilities member has done this, they will mark the order complete in the Master Library System.
 Inventory is maintained by the Director of Operations and reordered as necessary.

 e.
-Exposure to confirmed COVID-19 cases or any other health related issue:
+Exposure to Confirmed COVID-19 Cases: